TeamBrot/client/README.md

 `URL="wss://msoll.de/spe_ed" TIME_URL="https://msoll.de/spe_ed_time" KEY="<key>" ./client`

-### Bash-Script
+## Docker

+To build the docker image, run `docker build . -t spe_ed`.

+To run the client container, run `docker run -e URL="wss://msoll.de/spe_ed" -e TIME_URL="https://msoll.de/spe_ed_time" -e KEY="<key>" spe_ed`

+## Extensions

+### Testing against other clients

+Run `./test_internal.sh` to start mutltiple games.
+This can be useful to test different parameters or to run statistical analytics.

+Just change the script for your purposes.

+### Testing on the official API

 You can also run `./test_api.sh` to play multiple games without having to restart the client manually.

 The default client is the `combi` client.
 You can change that by setting the variable `client` directly in the script.

-## Docker

-To build the docker image, run `docker build . -t spe_ed`.

-To run the client container, run `docker run -e URL="wss://msoll.de/spe_ed" -e TIME_URL="https://msoll.de/spe_ed_time" -e KEY="<key>" spe_ed`